LJMatthieu/IPMA_ARGO_FLOAT/README.md

 # IPMA_ARGO_FLOAT
-Algorithm based on virtualfleet that determines the best parameters for an agro-float to stay in a defined area.
+Algorithm based on [VirtualFleet](https://github.com/euroargodev/VirtualFleet/). that determines the best parameters for an agro-float to stay in a defined area.

-#The algorithm
+# The algorithm
 In order to determine the best parameters to keep the float in the same area we use a generic algorithm.
 The study area is defined by the deployment plan of the floats.

-##Configuration
+## Configuration

 To run a simulation from the Manager.py class
 ```